-If the bugs aren’t too bad a natural or herbal product is usually sufficient.
-Lavender has considered a natural insect repellant and a number of sunscreens have lavender oils for a little-added bug protection.
+If the bugs aren’t too bad, a natural or herbal product is usually sufficient.
+Lavender has considered a natural insect repellant and many sunscreens have lavender oils for added bug protection.
 Avon’s Skin So Soft products are considered by many people to be the most effective insect repellant that does not contain DEET.
 Garlic is also thought to ward bugs away, but you’ll have to eat a lot of raw cloves to see any results.

 Insect Repellant Clothing

-Mosquito coils can also be effective around your campsite.
+Mosquito coils can also be useful around your campsite.
 The pyrethrum-infused coils emit a repelling scent and smoke.
 A few coils placed strategically can help decrease the mosquitos.

 Mosquito Repellent Lantern